 Adjusted EBITDA.
-Management also evaluates adjusted EBITDA which excludes: (1) Timeshare strategy - impairment charges of \$752 million incurred in the 2009 third quarter; (2) the 2009 fourth quarter restructuring costs and other charges totaling \$19 million; (3) the 2009 third quarter restructuring costs and other charges totaling \$129 million; (4) the 2009 second quarter restructuring costs and other charges totaling \$129 million; (6) the 2008 fourth quarter restructuring costs and other charges totaling \$192 million; and (7) the first through third quarters of 2008 impact of the synthetic fuel business.
-Management excludes the restructuring costs and other charges incurred in the 2009 first duarter for the reasons noted above under "Measures That Exclude Certain Charges, Costs, and Other Expenses."
+Management also evaluates adjusted EBITDA which excludes: (1) Timeshare strategy - impairment charges of \$752 million incurred in the 2009 third quarter; (2) the 2009 fourth quarter restructuring costs and other charges totaling \$19 million; (3) the 2009 third quarter restructuring costs and other charges totaling \$57 million; (5) the 2009 first quarter restructuring costs and other charges totaling \$10 million; (4) the 2009 second quarter restructuring costs and other charges totaling \$57 million; (5) the 2009 first quarter restructuring costs and other charges totaling \$129 million; (6) the 2008 fourth quarter restructuring costs and other charges totaling \$192 million; and (7) the first through third quarters of 2008 impact of the synthetic fuel business.
+Management excludes the restructuring costs and other charges recorded in the 2009 third quarter for the reasons noted above under "Measures That Exclude Certain Charges, Costs, and Other Expenses."
 Fourth quarter 2008 restructuring costs and other charges included \$55 million of restructuring costs and \$137 million of other charges, including charges and reserves associated with expected fundings, loans, Timeshare inventory, accounts receivable, contract cancellation allowances, valuation of Timeshare residual interests, hedge ineffectiveness, and asset impairments.
-Management also excludes the first through third quarters of 2008 impact of the synthetic fuel business of our on-going core lodging operations and facilitate management's comparison of our results with those of other lodging companies.
+Management also excludes the first through third quarters of 2008 impact of the synthetic fuel business, to allow for period-over-period comparisons of our on-going core lodging operations and facilitate management's comparison of our results with those of other lodging companies.

 Adjusted Measures that Exclude the Impact of New Accounting Standards or Reflect Their Early Adoption.
-As of the first day of fiscal year 2010, we adopted Accounting Standards Update ("ASU") No. 2009-16 "Transfers and Servicing (Topic 860): Accounting for Transfers of Financial Assets" (formerly known as FAS No. 166, "Accounting for Transfers of Financial Assets-an amendment of FASB Statement No. 140") and ASU No. 2009-17 "Consolidations (Topic 810); Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities" (formerly know as FAS No. 167, "Amendments to FASB Interpretation No. 46(R)," which requires consolidating previously securitized pools of Timeshare notes and will impact the ongoing accounting for those notes.
+As of the first day of fiscal year 2010, we adopted Accounting Standards Update ("ASU") No. 2009-16 "Transfers and Servicing (Topic 860): Accounting for Transfers of Financial Assets" (formerly known as FAS No. 166, "Accounting for Transfers of Financial Assets-an amendment of FASB Statement No. 140") and ASU No. 2009-17 "Consolidations (Topic 810); Improvements to Financial Reporting by Enterprises Involved with Variable Interest Entities" (formerly known as FAS No. 167, "Amendments to FASB Interpretation No. 46(R)," which requires consolidating previously securitized pools of Timeshare notes and will impact the ongoing accounting for those notes.
 Management evaluates non-GAAP measures that exclude the impact of these standards in future years or include the impact of these standards as if we had adopted them early in order to better perform year-over-year comparisons on a comparable basis.